 The “Play w/ Friends” option has been the primary mode through which the community has been playing events we create.
 (HOF tournament, Valleague, TNTs etc).
 However, that mode was really only designed to accommodate about 12 people.
 That Brandon Patrick gets 30+ at TNT and FNF pushes the limits of the function.
 So I think, at least to some degree, this new Events tab is a way to make running custom events a little easier.
 That said, I don’t think just anyone will be able to set up Events.
 As of right now, I don’t have any definite information about how or who will be able to set up Events.
 That said, it’s already public knowledge that TNTs and FNFs will be hosted through the Events tab starting soon.”

 To play Disc Golf Valley online the mobile device has to be connected into a stable internet or WiFi connection.
 Once you are connected, go to in-game ONLINE menu and you can start playing games online with friends, against other opponents in the Multiplayer game mode, participate in Pro Tour tournaments and play the Daily Open.

-How to level up fast in Disc Golf Valley?
+How do you level up fast in disc golf Valley?